Enjoying a dunes climb at Sleeping Bear Dunes National Lakeshore

 Sleeping Bear Dunes National Lakeshore

-Immediately after mounting the main Dune at the parking lot hikers are greeted with this view of Glen Lake
+Immediately after mounting the main Dune on the Dunes Climb trail at the parking lot hikers are greeted with this view of Glen Lake

 It is not just any mile either.
 This mile goes up and down steep dunes in a merciless fashion.
 Hiking on sand is twice as hard as hiking on pavement or regular ground.
 After hiking ten miles on the dunes on this day, my legs were more sore the next day than they were when I hiked 20 miles in the Great Smoky Mountains with a full backpack on.